Chehalis River Salmon / Steelhead Fishing in the Upper River

 About a mile downriver from this launch is a island and a corner riffle combined.
 This can be

-tricky for a jetsled, depending on the water flow for a first timer thru.
+tricky for a prop boat, depending on the water flow, or for a first timer thru.

 |Google map view of area described above with the flow from the right to left.|

 Above this Borst Park launch about 300 yards or so is the mouth of the Skookumchuck River entering from the left (east).
-There is a trail thru the main park, south to a bankfishing area at the downstream side of the mouth of the Skookumchuck.
-Upriver father in the city limits, east off Harrision Street "restaurant row" is Riverside Park with some bank access.
-Across the river is bank access from the Church of the Nazerene parking lot, but by a free parking permit from them for use of their parking lot.
+There is a trail thru the main park, south to a bankfishing area at the downstream side of the mouth of the Skookumchuck, but only usable when the water is lower.
+Upriver farther on the Skookumchuck in the Centralia city limits, east off Harrision Street "restaurant row" is Riverside Park with some bank access.
+Across the river is bank access from the Church of the Nazerene parking lot, but usable by a free parking permit from them for use of their parking lot.

 |The mouth of the Skookumchuck at the far bend, looking upriver from the Borst Park launch||The Chehalis at the mouth of the Skookumchuck (on the left) looking upstream from the bank fishing spot on a foggy morning|